top of page

 4. FINISHES (EXTERNAL & INTERNAL)

-Hint: Although this can be a way to reduce costs, if you are needing to reduce costs dramatically often the only/best way is to reduce sq/m, which can be time consuming once a project is designed / documented / approved etc. It is much better to design efficiently from the outset, or have components you could build later i.e Pool, rather than fundamentally re-designing and re-approving a build.
+Hint: Although this can be a way to reduce costs, if you are needing to reduce costs significantly often the only/best way is to reduce sq/m - this can be time consuming exercise once a project is designed / documented / approved etc. It is much better to design efficiently from the outset, or have components you could build later i.e Pool, rather than fundamentally re-designing and re-approving a building.

 5. PROFESSIONAL FEES